Location: Waterbury, Connecticut

 - Utility Coordination

-Lochner is providing a full range of CEI services for this high-profile, five-year contract, including contract administration, construction observation, material sampling and testing, environmental compliance monitoring, assurance of compliance with project specifications, daily progress reporting, schedule monitoring, assistance with contractor queries, the resolution of field issues, the preparation of progress payment estimates, and the evaluation and negotiation of change orders.
+Lochner provided a full range of CEI services for this high‐profile, five‐year contract, including contract administration, construction observation, material sampling and testing, environmental compliance monitoring, assurance of compliance with project specifications, daily progress reporting, schedule monitoring, assistance with contractor queries, the resolution of field issues, the preparation of progress payment estimates, and the evaluation and negotiation of change orders.